hbokh/awesome-saltstack/README.md

 - [Introduction to SaltStack](https://github.com/redmage123/Introduction-to-Saltstack) - A two day course designed to quickly introduce System Administrators and Application Developers on how to start using Saltstack.
 - [The Simplest Way to Learn SaltStack](https://medium.com/@timlwhite/the-simplest-way-to-learn-saltstack-cd9f5edbc967) - Start to learn the basics of SaltStack by setting it up in Docker.
 - [SaltStack - Quick Guide](https://www.tutorialspoint.com/saltstack/saltstack_quick_guide.htm) - Part of the larger "Learn SaltStack"-tutorial at Tutorials Point.
-- [A Comprehensive Introduction to Salt](https://implement.pt/2018/10/a-comprehensive-introduction-to-salt/) - Architectural overview and how to use Salt as a full infrastructure management tool.

 ## Code